 As we discussed in our Evidence And Investigation section, there are a number of vital types of evidence that we spend a great deal of time and effort to obtain.
 The reason we gather that evidence is not simply to lay it all at the feet of the jury and let them infer from it what they will.
 No, an attorney's job is to make allegations, present evidence to support those allegations, and then provide additional context and interpretation so that the jury interprets the evidence the right way.

 Moreover, every legal case involves proving the legal elements of the accusations made.
 In the overwhelming majority of truck accident cases, the central allegation made is that the trucking company and/or their driver acted negligently.
-In order for a jury to rule that negligence indeed occurred, your attorney must prove that the evidence shows that all of the elements of a negligence claim occurred.
+In order for a jury to rule that negligence indeed occurred, your attorney must prove, through evidence and argument, that all of the elements of a negligence claim occurred.

 For instance, your attorney will cite statutes and case law which have clearly established that a trucking company owes a duty not to harm the public.
 Then he will show that the specific misconduct (say, running a stop light or failure to yield the right of way) is in fact a breach of that duty.
 These first two elements are usually easy to establish.

-Next, your attorney must prove that the defendant’s misconduct was the proximate cause of your injuries.
+Next, your attorney must prove that the defendant's misconduct was the proximate cause of your injuries.
 This is where most of the fight occurs.
 The trucking company will always work to find someone else to blame the wreck on.
-They’ll say that you were actually the one at fault, that a mystery car came out of nowhere and cut them, or that their truck malfunctioned, and that’s actually what caused the wreck.
-They are trying to show that there was some other “true” cause of the wreck.
-Thus, this is where the physical evidence your attorney gathered at the scene will really come into play in proving that the truck driver’s misconduct was he true proximate cause of the wreck.
+They'll say that you were actually the one at fault, that a mystery car came out of nowhere and cut their driver off, or that their truck malfunctioned, and that's actually what caused the wreck.
+They are trying to show that there was some other true cause of the crash.
+Consequently, the physical evidence your attorney gathers at the scene will be essential to proving that the truck driver's misconduct was the true proximate cause of the wreck.

 The role of "expert witnesses" in proving the trucking company is liable for an accident.

-Evidence in cases as complex as truck accidents isn’t worth anything if the jury doesn’t understand the significance.
-For example, if we’re able to secure the results of the driver’s drug test after the accident, what does it matter if no one knows what “4,000 ng/ml of opiate metabolites” actually means?
-To expl
+Evidence in cases as complex as truck accidents isn't worth anything if the jury doesn't understand their significance.
+For example, if we're able to secure the results of the driver's drug test after the accident, what does it matter if no one knows what "4,000 ng/ml of opiate metabolites" actually means?

-Well, just the same way that eye witnesses tell a jury what they saw, a special class of witnesses called “expert witnesses” tell a jury what they know through their special training and knowledge.
-Expert witnesses are hired by attorneys to come in to the trial and explain things to a jury such as crash science, standard industry practices and the the trucking company deviated from those practices, etc.
+Well, just the same way that eye witnesses tell a jury what they saw, a special class of witnesses, called expert witnesses, tell a jury what they know through their special training and knowledge.
+Expert witnesses are hired by attorneys to come in to the trial and explain things to a jury such as crash science, standard industry practices and how the trucking company deviated from them, etc.

-Here are some of the typical expert witnesses whose skills we out to work to help prove that the trucking company is at fault:
+Here are some of the typical expert witnesses whose skills we put to work to help prove that the trucking company is at fault:

-- Accident Reconstructionists: These men and women have a background in physics, law enforcement, and/or accident scene investigations to determine exactly how an accident occurred.
+- Accident Reconstructionists: These men and women have a background in physics, law enforcement, and/or accident scene investigations that allows them to determine and attest to exactly how an accident occurred.

 - Maintenance Specialists: Often a former maintenance director for a large trucking outfit, these experts can explain to a jury what safe practices are required for keeping a fleet of trucks roadworthy.

-- DOT Regulations Expert: Former Department of Transportation officials or company safety directors are well-versed in how the rules impact truckers, and can point out inconsistencies in company performance.
+- DOT Regulations Expert: Former Department of Transportation officials or company safety directors are well-versed in how DOT rules impact truckers, and can point out inconsistencies in company performance.

 - Forensic Toxicologists: Driver drug and alcohol tests are basically indecipherable to the layman.
 A toxicologist is a scientist who can explain what this level of alcohol or that concentration of opiates means for a driver's ability to function.